Money-Saving Tips for a Destination Wedding

 You will need a lot of help to plan a wedding from thousands of miles away.
 A wedding planner is necessary, but most resorts include them with your wedding.

-The wedding planner I have been working with has been super helpful and we have been able to plan a lot of the details through e-mail.
-She is willing to plan everything from the decorations to the welcome bags (for an extra fee of course).
-I don’t mind planning all of these details, but some people might like the ease of just letting someone else take care of everything.
+Your destination wedding planner should be helpful and will allow you to plan a lot of the details through e-mail.
+Some planners may even be willing to plan everything from the decorations to the welcome bags (for an extra fee of course).
+You may not mind planning these details, while other brides might like the ease of just letting someone else take care of everything.
 Also, realize you will have to help people with travel plans and all of the logistics that go along with a destination wedding to keep your guests at ease!